-2.11 We will signpost the individual experiencing domestic abuse to relevant organisations to provide legal advice where appropriate.
+2.11 If appropriate we will signpost the individual experiencing domestic abuse to relevant organisations to provide legal advice where appropriate.

 2.12 We will advise people experiencing domestic abuse of external agencies who can offer further advice and support dependent upon their needs, and work with these agencies to ensure a co-ordinated approach to prioritise the safety of their children where present.

 2.13 We will take appropriate enforcement action (where evidence is available) against any of our tenants and residents responsible for domestic abuse.
 This will only be done in cases where we can do so without compromising the safety of the individual, and we will work closely with relevant agencies and keep them informed of any action taken.